mcclure/emily/doc/manual.md

 There is one more wrinkle.

-In languages where objects can act as "containers" for functions, we often want to have those functions be "methods" on the object-- aware of and able to operate on the object they were fetched from.
+In languages where objects can act as "containers" for functions, we often want to have those functions be "methods" on the object — aware of and able to operate on the object they were fetched from.
 In Emily, if a function is defined "inside" of an object (if it is assigned inside of the object literal group) it becomes a "method" and when it is executed it will have three special variables defined in its scope: `this`, `current` and `super`. `this` is the object that the method was invoked on. `current` is the object that the method was originally defined as part of; it can be different if the method was inherited from a parent object.
 (You will usually want to use `this` and ignore `current`.)
 A method invoked on `super` will be fetched from a parent object, then executed with the `this` of the invoked object.
 So for example:

     object1 = [
         field = 1;